stellar-deprecated/docs/guides/concepts/multi-sig.md

 Signers of this type are automatically removed when transaction matching their hash(tx) is properly applied.
 In case of error, or when matching transaction is never submitted, the signers remains and must be manually removed using the [Set Options](./list-of-operations.md#set-options) operation.

 This type of signers is especially usefull in escrow accounts.
 You can create hash(tx) signer for two transactions with the same sequence number and merge operations with two different accounts.

+## Hash(x) signer
+Another possibility for signing transactions is to use Hash(x) signer.
+First, create a random 256 bit value, called preimage X. SHA26 hash of that value can be added as a signer of type Hash(x).
+Then in order to authorize transaction value of X can be provided in signatures of transaction.

+This type of signers is especially usefull in atomic cross-chain trading.

 ## Envelopes
 A transaction **envelope** wraps a transaction with a set of signatures.
 The transaction object is the thing that the signers are actually signing.
 Technically, a transaction envelope is the thing that is passed around the network and included in transaction sets.